absmach/magistrala/docs/architecture.md

 things and channels) in CRUD fashion, and define access control policies by connecting them.

-`Thing` represents devices and applications connected to Mainflux.
-There are two types of "things" supported at the moment: `device` and `app`.
-While device is used to represent any physical device connected to the platform, app represents any 3rd party service that uses the platform for message exchange with other "things".
+`Thing` represents devices (or applications) connected to Mainflux that uses the platform for message exchange with other "things".

 `Channel` represents a communication channel.
 It serves as message topic that can be consumed by all of the things connected to it.